petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-auth0-using-openid-connect.md

 1. With the Auth0 configuration complete, you can now configure your Auth0 application to Liferay DXP.

 !!! note
-    Create your users by navigating to User Management &rarr; Users.
+    If you are testing and do not have any users, make sure to create your users by navigating to User Management &rarr; Users.

 ## Configuring the OpenID Connect Provider Connection